 This 15-Minute Mongolian Ground Beef Noodles recipe brings together tender linguine, savory ground beef, a savory soy-based sauce, and a light sweetness from brown sugar.
 Perfumed with garlic, hoisin and, if you desire, red pepper flakes, it’s appropriately flavored with just a scrap of spiciness.
-Sprinkled with fresh green onions, it’s a simple-to-make yet satisfying meal that will be ready in no time.
+Topped with fresh green onions, it’s a quick-to-prepare but hearty dish that will come together in no time.

-Ideal for rushed weeknights, this recipe provides all the comforting flavors of takeout but you can whip up in your own kitchen!
+Perfect for busy weeknights, this dish hits all the comforting notes of takeout but can be made in your own kitchen!

 Why You’ll Love It:

-Quick and Easy: This one comes together in just 15 minutes so it’s great for busy weeknights when you want something yummy that won’t make too much mess.
+User-Friendly: This one’s all about speedy: It comes together in 15 minutes, so is great for one of those busy weeknight evenings when you want something tummy but don’t want to make too much of a mess.

-One-Skillet Wonder: Less to clean up means you get to spend more time enjoying your meal and less time scrubbing pans.
+One-Skillet Wonder: The less you have to clean up, the more time you can spend enjoying your meal and the less time you have to scrub pans.

-Family-Friendly: Kids and adults alike love the mild, savory flavors, and you can absolutely adapt the amount of spice to your taste.
+Family-Friendly: Children and grown-ups enjoy the mild, savory flavors, and you can definitely adjust the level of spice to your preference.

 Key Ingredients: